0114 251 0261

 If you get two green ticks then all is well...click the 'Close' button.

-If you don't see two green ticks but get a failed message then either you're not connected to the internet or you mistyped something in steps 6-8 above.
-Click the 'Close' button and then go back to step 6 and check your entries.
+If you don't see two green ticks but get a failed message then either you're not connected to the internet or you got something wrong in sep 5 or 7 above.
+Click the 'Close' button and then go back to steps 5 and 7 to check your entries.

 Once your new account has passed the test click 'Next' to finish.